DilanCF/CMSC412_notes/lecture/Lecture03.md

 **This is a general mapping concept!!**

-The better you know how the details work, the better programmer you will be
+*"The better you know how the details work, the better programmer you will be"*
 > AA, 2023

 Most of the latest archs are backwards compatible